-The BOR circuit holds the device in Reset when V{DD} reaches a selectable minimum level.
+The BOR circuit holds the device in Reset when $V{DD}$ reaches a selectable minimum level.
 Between the POR and BOR, complete voltage range coverage for execution protection can be implemented.
-The BOR bit will be set to '0' if a Brown-out Reset has occurred.
+The $\overline{BOR}$ bit will be set to '0' if a BOR has occurred.

-The Brown-out Reset module has four operating modes controlled by the BOREN Configuration bits.
+The BOR module has four operating modes controlled by the BOREN Configuration bits.
 The four operating modes are:

-- · BOR is always on
+- BOR is always on

 - · BOR is off when in Sleep

-- BOR is controlled by software
+- · BOR is controlled by software

-- · BOR is always off
+- BOR is always off